 There are few things more stressful in life than packing up your entire house and relocating to a new state.
 Moving can be a headache and half even under the best of circumstances, but leaping state lines adds complications to the process.

-Because the process of relocating is so stressful, you want to spend as little time as possible in the transitional phase between your old home and your new one.
+Because the process of relocating is so stressful, you want to spend as little time as possible in the transitional phase between your old home and your new one which may be at the apartments near Washington.
 Here are eight ways you can avoid delays and help your out-of-state move go off without a hitch.

 Book in advance